rabstolaf/bwsys/02_configuring-the-headnode.md

 > This step modifies the `/etc/sudoers.tmp` file.
 > This is necessary to let people in a group be able to use `sudo` on your machine.
-> To learn more about this file and changing it, refer to [this link](https://www.garron.me/en/linux/visudo-command-sudoers-file-sudo-default-editor.html).
+> To learn more about this file and how to change it, refer to [this link](https://www.garron.me/en/linux/visudo-command-sudoers-file-sudo-default-editor.html).

 * `$ groupadd bw-sudo` &mdash; Create a new group called "bw-sudo"
 * `$ visudo` &mdash; this opens up the `/etc/sudoers.tmp` file